Hi, I’m Craig. I like to eat.

 The Usual Saucepans is about eating good food every day, whether you have twenty minutes or three hours make it.
 It’s about saying goodbye to some bad habits (and the dreaded ready meal) and saying hello to getting into the kitchen and making something that works for you.
 No one should be afraid of being in their kitchen.

-I was brought up in a food-loving family where we like eating seasonal food and cake; this is how I still do it today.
+I was brought up in a food-loving family where we like eating seasonal food and cake.
+I was almost swayed by the ‘slimy yet satisfying’ lifestyle in The Lion King, but decided it wasn’t a sensible life choice, so went back to the idea of seasonal cooking with baking on the side.
 I also entirely subscribe to the philosophy that if my grandmother wouldn’t recognise it as food, then it shouldn’t be in my dinner (hello additives, derivatives, things in shiny packaging).

 Today I’m all about helping both you and me to use what’s in season, and exciting ideas I’ve found wandering around the world, to eat well.